example42/example42.github.io/_drafts/2021-01-01-happy-new-year.md

 Next time you are thinking about a spending: please think carefully who you want to support?
 A big company, run by unknown managers or are you going next door to a shop nearby?

 Please consider supporting local, small business.
 These are the ones that suffer most.
-Big companies receive hugh payments from government.
-Some of the I would prefer to name "dysfunctional" or even "catatonic".

 example42 wishes everybody a healthy, successful and happy new year.
 Please stay safe and take care on people who need your help.